Tobacco packaging warning messages: Until December 31, 1999

-January 1980-December 1992

-January 1993–December 2013
+January 2000–December 2013

-With the enforcement of Indonesian Government Regulation No. 19 (1993), a new warning was implemented:
+With the enforcement of Indonesian Government Regulation No. 19 (2003), a new warning was implemented:

-The last recorded usage of this warning in TV advertisements is in a late February 2014 Esse Mild advertisement.
+The last recorded usage of this warning in TV advertisements was an Esse Mild advertisement from late February 2014.

 December 2013–December 2018

 With the enforcement of the Indonesian Government Regulation No. 109 (2012), all tobacco products/cigarette packaging and advertisement should include warning images and age restriction (18+).
 Graphic warnings must cover 40% of cigarette packages.
 After the introduction of graphic images in Indonesian cigarette packaging, the branding of cigarettes as "light", "mild", "filter", etc. is forbidden, except for brands that already use some words above such as L.A.
 Lights, A Mild or Dunhill Filter.
 However, the last advertisement to use this warning was a 2021 Djarum Super advertisement, before it subsequently used the 2018 warning.